AK0055/Sdkak/README.md

      pip install -r requirements.txt
     ```
 3. NodeJS and NPM should be installed and configured
+4. GitHub CLI package must be installed and configured
-4. An Input CSV file present in root of project with the following structure
+5. An Input CSV file present in root of project with the following structure
     <table>
     <tr>
       <th><b>name</b></th>